 Important elements of our research are genetically engineered mouse models (GEMMs) as well as non-invasive preclinical optical imaging.

-In addition we develop and apply next generation sequencing based diagnostic tools (sCLIP, TRENDseq, miTRAP) to decipher mechanisms of RNA regulation and to conduct large scale functional RNAi screeing analyses.
+In addition, we develop and apply next generation sequencing based diagnostic tools (sCLIP, TRENDseq, miTRAP) to decipher mechanisms of RNA regulation and to conduct large scale functional RNAi screening analyses.
 As an example, we recently released TREND-DB an unprecedented "complete" and freely accessible transcriptome database of the APA landscape (aka alternative polyadenylation) of more than 170 knockdown conditions (TREND-DB: explore interactively the dynamic landscape of transcriptome 3'end diversification)

 We are part of the DFG Priority Program 1935 - "Deciphering the mRNP code: RNA-bound Determinants of Posttranscriptional Gene Regulation" and the TICARDIO EU Horizon 2020 Research consortium.

 Ma, J, Klemm J, Ramírez MG, Frappart, L… Danckwardt S….
 Marquardt JU, Hartmann M. CD44 (Cluster of differentiation 44) promotes osteosarcoma progression in mice lacking the tumor suppressor Merlin.
 Int J Cancer (accepted)